mugilan-b/EMSimulator/README.md

 # density,range,dim,k,numparts,upperlim,q,ls,acon,mode

-Density - Density of the points where you calculate field Values - float, positive, bounded by computational power.
+Density - Density of the points where you calculate field <br>
+Values - float, positive, bounded by computational power.

-Range - The range (farthest distance along X axis) till where you calculate field Values - float, positive, bounded by computational power.
+Range - The range (farthest distance along X axis) till where you calculate field <br>
+Values - float, positive, bounded by computational power.

-dim - Dimensions considered.
+dim - Dimensions considered. <br>
 Values - 1: Consider only X axis.
 2: Consider a grid of 2d points.
 Rest: Consider only X and Y axes.

+k - spring constant of charge motion

 numparts - number of charges.
 Values - Odd integers.

-upperlim - Upper limit of Field vector lengths.
+upperlim - Upper limit of Field vector lengths. <br>
 Values - Positive float

-q - strength of each charge
+q - strength of each charge <br>
 Values - Float

-ls - speed of light.
+ls - speed of light. <br>
 Values - Positive float

-acon - Set constant arrow size (not recommended) Values - 0 to disable, other integers to enable
+acon - Set constant arrow size (not recommended) <br>
+Values - 0 to disable, other integers to enable

-mode - Set modes of charge movement:
+mode - Set modes of charge movement: <br>
 Values - 0: sinusoidal, 1: circular (recommended with one charge), 2: sinusoidal packet, other integer: no movement.